justimchung/MyHomeProject1/README.md

 MyHomeProject1
 ==============
-The project is created for the teaching of GitHub
+The project is created for the teaching of GitHub.